 Dubai Creek Ride

-The creek is the historic and modern hearth of Dubai.
-It formerly served as a port for trading to/from India, Africa and the Middle East, and today has become the main commercial hub of the region, preserving some of its shipping culture and traditional houses; along with imposing contemporary buildings.
-There are available all the year organized creek-tours in wooden Abras or in private boats that carry tourists along Deira and Bur Dubai while enjoying a calm and relaxed trip.
+The creek is the historic and modern heart of Dubai.
+It formerly served as a port for trading to/from India, Africa, and the Middle East, and today has become the main commercial hub of the region, preserving some of its shipping culture and traditional houses; along with imposing contemporary buildings.
+There are available all the year organized creek-tours in wooden Abrams or in private boats that carry tourists along Deira and Bur Dubai while enjoying a calm and relaxed trip.

 Hot Air Balloon